 Except as specifically ruled herein, we express no opinion on the federal tax consequences of the transaction under the cited provisions or under any other provisions of the Code.
-Specifically, we express no opinion on the trust provisions permitting Trustee to distribute income or principal to trustees of other trusts (decanting) or any other trust provisions not referenced in this private letter ruling.
+Specifically, we express no opinion on the trust provisions permitting Trustee to distribute income or principal to trustees of other trusts (decanting).

-This ruling is directed only to the taxpayer requesting it.
-Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.
-In accordance with the Power of Attorney on file with this office, a copy of this letter is being sent to your authorized representative.
+This ruling is directed only to the taxpayer who requested it.
+Section 6110(k)(3) provides that it may not be used or cited as precedent.